Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Power Scaling Laws and Near-field Behaviors

 \section{Power Scaling Laws and Near-field Behaviors}

-In this section, we investigate the three setups defined in Section~\ref{sec:three-setups}.
+We will now investigate the asymptotic behaviors of the three setups defined in Section~\ref{sec:three-setups}.
 Particularly, the power scaling laws, near-field behaviors, and asymptotic SE limits will be analyzed as $N$ increases.
 New insights into the fundamental properties will be obtained by utilizing the deterministic propagation model derived in Section~\ref{planar_arrays}.
 The following assumption is made for all setups.

 \begin{assumption} The planar array is centered around the origin in the $XY$-plane, as illustrated in Fig.~\ref{figure_geometricsetup}.
 The source is located in the $XZ$-plane at distance $d$ from the center of the array with angle $\eta \in [-\pi/2,\pi/2]$, as illustrated in Fig.~\ref{figure_figure_from_above}.
 It sends a signal that has polarization in the $Y$ direction when traveling in the $Z$ direction. \end{assumption}